matheusroberson/hydra-docs/themes.md

 ![Hydra Appearance tab with active theme](images/theme-edit-button.png)

 Two windows will open.
-One is the theme editor, where you will write the CSS for your custom theme.
+One is the theme editor, where you will write the CSS for your custom theme, achievements and select a custom achievement sound.
 The other one is the Dev Tools for the main window, where you will be able to debug and see all the current HTML and CSS to help you write your theme

 ![Hydra Theme editor](images/theme-editor-empty.png)

 And now you can make your Hydra Launcher looks however you want.

+You can also add a custom achievement sound to your theme.
+The sound file should be placed in your theme folder and must be named `achievement` with one of the following extensions: `mp3`, `ogg`, `wav`, or `m4a`.
+This sound will play when achievements are unlocked.

 For example, this is the CSS for the theme in the next screenshot:

 ```CSS
 .sidebar,